rochaadrielea/End-to-End-CI-CD-Pipeline-with-Cloud-Integration-for-Testing-and-Validation/README.md

 # **End-to-End CI/CD Pipeline with Cloud Integration for Testing and Validation**

 ## **Project Overview**
 This project demonstrates a practical implementation of a CI/CD pipeline integrated with cloud deployment and testing infrastructure.
-It showcases key competencies required for the role of **Digital Solution Test Engineer / Systems Engineer**, including containerization, cloud services, and test automation.
+It showcases key competencies including containerization, cloud services, and test automation.

 The project focuses on automating the deployment of a sample web application to the Azure cloud using modern DevOps practices, simulating real-world IT integration and validation scenarios.